asdlei99/CardWorkout-Programmatic/README.md

 ## Tags

-Through these tags you can navigate through each section developed on the app.
+Through these tags you can navigate on each section developed on the app.

 ### [initial-setup](https://github.com/fdorado985/CardWorkout-Programmatic/tree/initial-setup)